-Course Number: FO8849
+Course Number: FO8849 (Varsity)

-Description: Orchestra III stresses instrumental musicianship through performance and competition.
+Prerequisites: By audition only Description: Orchestra III stresses instrumental musicianship through performance and competition.
 Students continue to refine and develop skills of leadership, responsibility, cooperation, self-discipline, and concentration, as well as artistic expression.
-Orchestra students will be involved in numerous performance.

-as artistic expression.
 Orchestra students will be involved in numerous performances and competitions throughout the year.
 Placement is by audition only.
 Students may be required to purchase or rent their own instruments, as well as purchase some instructional materials.
-(Instruments may be obtained through a rental/purchase agreement.)
-The school furnishes larger instruments, such as cellos, basses, and harps for classroom use.
+(Instruments may be obtained through a rental/ purchase agreement.)
+The school furnishes some instruments, such as cellos, basses, and harps for classroom use.
 An annual \$80 fee is charged to students selected by the program director to use school-owned instruments.
 It may be necessary to purchase some materials for uniformity of dress for performance purposes.